bamford/spatial-transformer-tensorflow/README.md

 This tensorflow implementation supports Affine, Projective and Elastic (Thin Plate Spline [7]) Transformations.

-The original code has been updated for compatibility with TensorFlow's eager execution model by Steven Bamford (@bamford).
+The original code has been updated for compatibility with TensorFlow's eager execution model, and to include a Restricted Transformation, by Steven Bamford (@bamford).

 <div align="center">
   <img src="imgs/pipeline.png"><br>